 I was born and raised in California.
 I found who I thought was the “love of my life” in junior high school and we married in 1980.
 My plan was that I wanted to have two children before I was 30 and God decided to bless us with twins!
 We began raising our kids in southern California and all seemed right with the world.

 Our life in Vegas was good.
 We made many friends over the next two decades; some from my dear husband’s job, some from mine (friendships after divorce is something for another blog post discussion).
-I continued to home-school for a few years until the kids decided they wanted to try public school and I went back to work.
+I went back to work.
 I’ve always worked in the accounting industry because I enjoy working with numbers; organizing, calculating and balancing.

 In 2001, after caring for my elderly mother for two years, I returned to Nevada.
 I decided to start my own bookkeeping services company.
 It has been a wonderful experience being there to help others with their finances.